 Endocsopy refers to a minimally-invasive procedure where the surgeon examines the inside lining of the digestive tract using an endoscope with a flexible fiber-optic tube with a tiny TV camera at the end.

 Evansville Surgical Associate surgeons are trained and qualified in upper endoscopy and colonoscopies.
-Both Upper Endoscopy and Colonoscopy are performed in an outpatient setting with mild sedation and can be scheduled with or without previously seeing a surgeon.
+Both Upper Endoscopy and Colonoscopy are performed in an outpatient setting with mild sedation.

 - Upper Endoscopy – The surgeon uses a lighted camera and examines the inner lining of the esophagus, stomach, and small intestines to look for causes of pain, bleeding, or any problems with swallowing.